randomnoun/log4j-one/README.md

 </dependency>
 ```
 Or from here on maven central, until such time that I create a release on github:  https://repo1.maven.org/maven2/com/randomnoun/common/log4j-one/0.0.4/

+## Anything else up your sleeve ?

+Well, if you're forced to use code that logs to log4j2 and you want all that redirected back into log4j 1,
+might I suggest you check out https://github.com/randomnoun/log4j-one-bridge

 ## Licensing